 - Dealing with a dishonest real estate agent

 - If the mortgage company is not acting properly

 - Helping you with paperwork when doing a residential sale

 - Helping you when you are selling commercial real estate

 - Helping you purchase a foreclosure property

 - Assisting you with a strata paperwork review

 Most of the time a real estate agent or Realtor tells their client to find a real estate lawyer once a purchase agreement has been signed.

-You need a lawyer that is honest and knows real estate law well.
+You need a lawyer that is honest and knows real estate law in Canada well.
 Don’t hire a lawyer that does every kind of law.
 A lawyer should do two areas of law maximum.

 Our company has lots of lawyers signed up, which allows the lawyers to bounce ideas off each other.